ckeighley/SD-WAN-Demo/readme.md

 - Single hub/DC and branches
 - Dual hub/DC and branches

+For further details on SD-WAN features and deployment methods, such as using FortiManager to manage your configuration and deployment, please see the [SD-WAN section](https://docs.fortinet.com/sdwan/7.0) of our document library.

+# Overview

-The branch with no central hub is a single configuration for one site and does not require any other configuration files, nor do any other files build upon this configuration.
+*Standalone SD-WAN* contains configuration for a branch with no central hub which is a standalone configuration that does not integrate with any other files in this repository.

 Single Hub and Dual hub both have a base configuration for the Hub(s) and Branches.
 These config files listed below are the base configuration which more advanced features (extensions) may be added to.